5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ### Webserver

 You need to restrict access to Whatsspy and the api of Whatsspy from unauthorised web access.
-I assume you have Nginx and php already up and running (you can follow [this tutorial partly in case you dont](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-debian-7))
+I assume you have Nginx and PHP already up and running (you can follow [this tutorial in case you dont](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-debian-7))

 #### Nginx
 For Nginx add the following: